-This past weekend, we toured several open houses (again----as we have been doing all summer.)
-We have the most patient realtor who ever existed.
-It's been so difficult for us to choose a house--so many trade offs, so many compromises.
-We like to live debt free, or close to it, and a big mortgage doesn't quite fit that lifestyle.
+This past weekend, we toured several open houses (again—-as we have been doing all summer.)
+It’s been so difficult for us to choose a house–so many trade offs, so many compromises.
+We like to live debt free, or close to it, and a big mortgage doesn’t quite fit that lifestyle.
 We have, though, learned a LOT about house hunting.

 What we’ve learned: